fbpx

 Big Calm Tiny Homesteads

-Big Calm is a premium tiny home community for permaculture-inspired remote digital workers, located in the heart of the Kootenays.
+Big Calm is a permaculture-inspired premium tiny home community located in the heart of the Kootenays.
 Enjoy fresh air, clean water, fertile land, and gorgeous valley views among other friendly, eco-minded neighbours; the ultimate regenerative remote work-life environment.

 Property Highlights